 Would the university have behaved in the same heavy-handed way – trawling through emails for evidence, insisting a staff member it has disciplined may not discuss it – if the academic had been a mainstream climate scientist calling into question the work of a sceptic in a colourful and, at times, disparaging way?
 And why shouldn’t academics say impolite things, if that is what they honestly believe? … For all the university’s sensitivity … you have to wonder if it has damaged its own standing with its strident calls for “collegiality” and its repeated insistence that Ridd stay mute.
 The other way would be for academics not to complain about Ridd’s impolite turn of phrase, but to reject his arguments, loudly and with evidence … And for the university to put up with their troublesome academic and to not be obsessed with process and its own self importance…

 Indeed, a case for pride and prejudice might be made.
-While unaware of any recent survey of the civility quotient of the claims and counterclaims that flow among scholars in universities – what Cardinal Newman referred to in 1852 as the collision of mind with mind – my guess is that on hotly contested topics at least – and particularly if informal and personal exchanges were included in such a survey – many Australian professors would not consistently meet the civility standards of (say) the hero of a Jane Austen novel.
+While unaware of any recent survey of the civility quotient of the claims and counterclaims that flow among scholars in universities – what John Henry Newman referred to in 1852 as the collision of mind with mind – my guess is that on hotly contested topics at least – and particularly if informal and personal exchanges were included in such a survey – many Australian professors would not consistently meet the civility standards of (say) the hero of a Jane Austen novel.
 And yet, when one considers JCU’s forensic critique of Ridd’s respect and/or courtesy lapses, and of his apparent lack of contrition or remorse for such inappropriate conduct, it may be inferred that under JCU’s Code, nothing short of a Knightley or Darcy level of civility would suffice.

 The fifth irony is that such highly aspirational standards, once officially invoked and enforced, can cut both ways.
 A hypothetical case might be made that, in their unsparingly forensic efforts to pinpoint, prevent and/or punish Ridd’s pattern of misconduct, JCU executives themselves engaged in misconduct under their own Code, on up to 10 counts.
 For example, by sanctioning a professor for exercising his academic freedom without proper justification; formally directing him not to exercise his rights to their full extent; dismissing his concerns about the validity of their decisions; and threatening further, more serious sanctions if he failed to comply with what the High Court would confirm were unreasonably restrictive directives.